Last Update: 1/21/20 (Transmittal I-2-231)

 The availability of the claimant, representative, and witnesses on the proposed hearing date.

 To the extent possible, the location of the hearing site will be within 75 miles of the claimant's residence.
-The ALJ also will consider conducting the hearing by video teleconferencing (VTC) or, in certain extraordinary circumstances, by telephone.
+The ALJ will also consider scheduling the hearing by video teleconferencing (VTC) or, in certain extraordinary circumstances, by telephone.
 See HALLEX I-2-0-15.
 The Hearing Office Chief Administrative Law Judge (HOCALJ), or his or her designee, will determine whether to direct an appearance by telephone.

 1. Determining the Claimant's Manner of Appearance